Advantages of Tests:

 Students often complain that they "don't know how to study for a philosophy test."
 TΦ101 believes that it is very important to give students some direction in how to study for the test.
 One strategy, adopted by many teachers, is to select the final test questions from a much longer list, which is distributed to students in advance.
 So for example, the study guide might be long enough to include questions on virtually everything that the instructor wants the students to know or to think about.
 Students will study for the test by preparing answers to the study questions.
 This form of testing has a number of advantages, one of which is that it is very easy to develop make-up tests, merely by selecting a different batch of questions.
 Often students will prepare by working in groups; although, in general, students learn more by working in groups, this can provide an opportunity for some students to be "free riders" and take advantage of the hard work of others.

 Final examinations, of whatever style, deserve special consideration.
-TΦ101 favors cumulative final examinations, otherwise students never really have a chance to review all of the material covered in a semester in order to make connections.
+TΦ101 favors cumulative final examinations, without which students may not have a chance to review all of the material covered in a semester in order to make connections.
 TΦ101 objects to the practice of excusing students who are doing well from taking the final.
 This seems extremely unfair to weaker students; if anything students who expect a high grade should be expected to do more work than weaker students, not less.
 Final exams are not a good place to experiment with new types of questions.
 Psychologist John Ory has an excellent discussion of exam strategies and Rob Weir has some good tips and resources for finals.

 Davis, Barbara Goss.
 "Quizzes, Tests, Examinations."
 University of California Berkeley 15 July 2012